TanmayJDesai/MedicalImageImprovement/README.md

 # Medical Image Improvement — Setup Guide

+Medical workers in underserved communities do not have immediate access to adequate imaging equipment, leading to low-quality/lack of necessary images for diagnoses.
+Diagnoses could be more accurate with improved x-ray quality, leading to life-saving outcomes in many cases with basic x-ray images.

-This guide walks you through setting up and running the Medical Image Improvement project from scratch.
+We worked on making an open-source technical pipeline that improves X-Ray Quality.
+This guide walks you through setting up and running the our project from scratch.
 It's written to be beginner-friendly — no prior experience with Git or VS Code is assumed.

 ## Prerequisites